kkchaudhary11/kaldi_asr/README.md

-# HANDLING ERRORS
+# Handling errors

 * ERROR: FstHeader::Read: Bad FST header: data/lang/G.fst -

     > If you get this error then try to copy this file from /home/rushi/kaldi/src/lmbin/arpa2fst to /usr/bin.
 You can use the following command =>
     >`sudo cp ../../kaldi/src/lmbin/arpa2fst /usr/bin/`

 * utils/validate_data_dir.sh: file data/train/utt2spk is not sorted or has duplicates
-    > In this case add the samle frequency line to the mfcc.conf file present at /home/rushi/asr_lab_toolkit/scripts/conf
-    >

     > ./utils/fix_data_dir.sh data/train/
     > ./utils/fix_data_dir.sh data/test/

-sample-frequency=8000
+* frequency mismatch : make sure you have added folowing line in conf/mfcc.conf `sample-frequency=8000`